top of page

 1. Mission & Investment Efficiency

-Greater energy efficiency also means more missions can be achieved by an operator more quickly.
+Increasing endurance per drone battery leads to fewer launches and recoveries, and higher utilization per aircraft.
+Greater energy efficiency also means an operator can complete more missions faster.
 This delivers better returns on capital equipment investment, achieved with reduced landings, aircraft, and work hours.

 2. Efficiency Benefits Scale with Fleet Size